Dating is difficult.

 Dating is a bit awkward, especially if you’ve been out of the game for a while.
 Nobody’s blaming you for getting the jitters.

 However, talking about how awkward it is will only make the situation worse.
-Your goal should be to show confidence, and if you're not feeling confident, act confident anyway.
-To break the ice, ask your date about herself or talk about something of general interest, but don't focus on anything negative.
+Your goal should be to show confidence, and if you’re not feeling confident, act confident anyway.
+To get a breather from the whole charade, ask your date about herself or talk about something of general interest, but don’t focus on anything negative.

 2. Alternatively, Trying to Act Too Nonchalant